Home Blog List General List Snippets List Blog Downloads General Downloads

 * Omission phrase "mos(t) certainly"

-* "I can only" On its own "only" is written with full N and L strokes
+* "I can only" On its own, or at the beginning of a phrase, "only" is written with full N and L strokes

 By the end of the term, twelve weeks* later, we had covered all the theory and were being encouraged to plan for our first official speed examinations in the New Year.
 I remember being quite pleased that 60 words a minute* was within my reach, but as the deadline for applications came nearer, my teacher encouraged me to increase the exam speed that I was aiming for.
 She tailored the dictations so that everyone had the chance to become proficient a bit beyond their desired exam speed.
 She never pushed anyone to go for more than they were confident to do, as the goal was to pass the exam and not overreach ourselves.
 This would be the first milestone on the road to greater achievements and any failure would have been highly discouraging.
 As I remember, I took 90 words a minute* in January, 100 in April and 120 in June, which was the end of the college year.
 My classmates all* took speeds that they were comfortable with and I don’t remember anyone commiserating on any failures in the earlier exams.
 The results of the June exams did not come in until we had all gone our separate ways.